Sanjith77/Tic-Tac-Toe/README.md

 CONCLUSION:

-          Tic-Tac-Toe is a simple yet engaging game that has stood the test of time due to its easy-to-understand rules and strategic depth.
-By mastering the basics, players can enjoy a quick and competitive game that can be played anywhere, from a piece of paper to a digital device.
+Tic-Tac-Toe is a simpele yet enagaging game that has stood the test of time due to its easy-to-understand rules and strategic depth.By mastering the  basics,players can enjoy a quick and competitive game that can be played anywhere from a digital device.

 [Live Demo](https://furip0x.github.io/tic_tac_toe/) :point_left: